guilhemmarchand/splunk-cloud-automation/TA-splk-toolbox/README.md

 # TA-splk-toolbox - Toolbox application designed for Splunk Cloud operations

-## Exporting Splunk applications from Splunk Cloud
+## Feature 1 - Exporting Splunk applications from Splunk Cloud

 This application exposes a REST API for the purposes of exporting Splunk applications from a Splunk CLoud deployment.